-If a student has an unplanned absence and genuinely cannot attend eg due to illness then the parent/carer must contact the school by phoning 01142 872171 explaining the reason for the absence before 8:00am.
+If a student has an unplanned absence and genuinely cannot attend eg due to illness then the parent/carer must contact the school by phoning 0114 2872171 explaining the reason for the absence before 8:00am.
 Parents/carers will be contacted by text on the first day of absence if a student is expected in school but we do not have an attendance mark.

-Planned absence - an Absence Request Form along with supporting evidence should be submitted to the Post 16 in the Post 16 Office at least 2 days before any planned absence.
-Absence Request Forms are available, on request, from the Post 16 office.
+Planned absence - inform post-16 by emailing post16@astonacademy.org before any planned absence.
 Students are expected to make medical appointments outside school hours, where possible, to avoid missing taught lessons.